Why is there a need for Remote Working? With the COVID-19 virus outbreak, there has been a huge number of companies with Business Continuity Plans

 Through our unique BIM management methodology, the AcePLP team successfully generated a consistent BIM database with high accuracy.

 For delivery of this project, the AcePLP team used a combination of software.
 Bentley PowerRail Track was used for the creation of 3D alignment data and tunnel corridor.
 Thereafter, structural components are created using Bentley AECOsim.
-All MRT stations were created using Autodesk Revit before its coordination with the surrounding substructures.
+All models were created using Autodesk Revit before its coordination with the surrounding substructures.